ebi-ait/hca-to-scea-tools/README.md

 Alternatively, see [here](https://ebi-ait.github.io/hca-ebi-wrangler-central/tools/handy_snippets.html#transfer-files-between-local-machine-and-ec2-scp-rsync) for tips on how to do this.

-## Update tracker sheet with newly assigned E-HCAD ID
+## Record newly assigned E-HCAD ID

 At this point you should enter the newly assigned E-HCAD id(s) (e.g. E-HCAD-33) into the [tracker sheet](https://docs.google.com/spreadsheets/d/1rm5NZQjE-9rZ2YmK_HwjW-LgvFTTLs7Q6MzHbhPftRE/edit#gid=0).
 Please enter in all relevent accession columns to make sure they are visible to other wranglers when they select the next E-HCAD accession number for their dataset.